 Your services will not stop because you asked for an appeal.
 If our adverse benefit determination is to reduce or stop services, you need to tell us if you want to keep getting the services.
 If you ask for an appeal in the time frame required, and you ask that the services be continued in the time frame required, we will keep giving you the services.
-You might have to pay for the services if our appeal decision is not in your favor.
-If you are asking for an appeal of any other kind of adverse benefit determination and have questions about services during your appeal, call WHS at 801-625-3700 or toll free at 844-625-3700 and ask for the Compliance Supervisor.
+If you want to keep getting the services, you must let us know by the later of: